Lindelani82/Data-visualization-for-Eskom-dataset/README.md

 - Data Sourcing- Experiment with different Power BI Data connectors
 - Data formatting- clean,transform and format sourced data
 - Data Visualization- fix 'broken' Dashboard and create new visuals

+# Technologies and tools used
+- Microsoft Power BI- used for data cleaning, processing and Data Visualizations